 Lin previously lectured at the University for the Creative Arts to establish the first MA Digital Fashion programme and has been serving at worldwide institutions, including the University of Portsmouth, Istituto Marangaoni (London), Beckmans Design College (Sweden), Tsinghua University (China), and ENSAIT Textile Engineering University (France).
 She has presented on various occasions at Imperial College, Oxford University, the Royal College of Art, and iMakr.

 Her works have been exhibited internationally since 2011, including exhibitions at the V&A museum, London Fashion Week, London Design Festival, Disseny de Barcelona, and the National Museum of China.

-As designer and researcher, she involved EU-award-winner WISP sensual Jewellery in 2017 (WearSustain), was wearable consultant for VIGOR INNOTECH since 2016, co-founder of 3W studio since 2016, non-profit platform ABOUNDARY and Far Eastern Study Group at the RCA since 2014.
-She has continually probed for creating innovative 3D fashion, exploring the possibilities of wearable technology as well as smart textiles, and pushing the boundaries of art, design and technology.
-With the valuable experiences of working with technological companies, material scientists and avant-garde designers, her works tend to cover both commercial and academic aspects in fashion and textiles.
+She continually probes to create innovative 3D fashion, exploring the possibilities of wearable technology and smart textiles, and pushing the boundaries of art, design, and technology.
+With valuable experience working with technological companies, material scientists, and avant-garde designers, her works tend to cover both commercial and academic aspects in fashion and textiles.